 Small donations are welcome to cover our costs, via the website donate button or by contacting the treasurer (above).

 Public Observing Nights

 We hold free public observing nights on the last Friday of the month.
-The next ones are currently scheduled for 29 Mar 2019 at 7.30pm, and 26 Apr 2019 at 8.00pm.
+The next one is currently scheduled for 30th Oct 2020 at 7.30pm.

 *** We have put measures in place to make the observatory accessible for limited numbers of members of the society, and now public groups can be taken in by household groups for a tour.
 We encourage you to bring along telescopes, binoculars, cameras to use from our dark site.
 We will also be demonstrating live astronomy via video camera***